Back to Shark Guides

 Quick Solutions

-Create separate 2.4GHz network name on router
+Create a separate 2.4GHz network name on the router

-Remove special characters from WiFi password temporarily
+Remove special characters from the WiFi password temporarily

-Restart router to clear any connection limits
+Restart the router to clear any connection limits

 Still having issues?
 This is usually the deeper cause below.